Essential tremor: Signs and symptoms

 The frequency of essential tremor is 4 to 12 Hz, depending on which body segment is affected.
 Previously, it was 4 to 11 Hz according to the American Family Physician on Classification of Tremors and Treatment Update.
 Proximal segments are affected at lower frequencies, and distal segments are affected at higher frequencies.

 Cause

 Essential tremor was once thought to be a single disease state, however, research shows that there are multiple factors that are associated with causing essential tremor.
 This leads to the consideration that essential tremor is more akin to a family of diseases, due to the presence of both genetic (familial) and sporadic essential tremors.
 Currently, there are multiple main hypotheses behind essential tremor, being the degeneration of the cerebellum, inheriting the tremor, ingestion of toxins, or the presence of Lewy Bodies in the brainstem.
-However, post mortem studies showed that only a small number of patients had Lewy Bodies, and was more common for patients not to exhibit them.
+However, post mortem studies showed that only a small number of patients had Lewy Bodies, and that it was more common for patients not to exhibit them.